reactivecore01/evestoneart.com/README.md

 ## Completed User Stories
 - Build tag: evestoneart.com-v.0.6.0_01-24-2015
+- Repaced Kayapo details #4 (beeds bracelet)
-- Added Springboks and Mare ans Foal artwork.
+- Added Springboks and Mare and Foal artwork.
 - Added a close button on the details window to make it easire to close.
 - Change the orientation of Sister 1
 - Change the order of the sold sketches.